 Serving Ideas

-This creamy vegan parmesan orzo can be served as a main dish or a side.
+This creamy coconut milk orzo works well as a side dish or a simple meal.

-Add toppings for extra flavor and texture like crispy breadcrumbs, chopped herbs, or a drizzle of olive oil.
+- Add toppings: Sprinkle with crispy breadcrumbs, chopped fresh herbs, or a drizzle of olive oil for extra flavor and texture.

-Pair it with a simple mixed greens salad and a light dressing, like a balsamic maple vinaigrette or a maple Dijon vinaigrette.
+- Serve with a fresh salad: Pair it with a simple mixed greens salad with balsamic maple vinaigrette.

 Tips & Tricks

-Excess water from the can will make the orzo thinner instead of rich and creamy.
-To get the right texture, scoop the coconut cream off the top of the can first, then add a bit of the remaining liquid to make 1 cup.
+Too much liquid from the can can make the sauce thinner.
+Scoop the thick coconut cream from the top first, then add a little of the remaining liquid to measure 1 cup.

-For a thicker, creamier texture, use more cream.
-For a lighter, broth-based sauce, reduce the cream.
+For a lighter, broth-based sauce, reduce the cream slightly.

-If the orzo thickens too much, add a splash of extra broth to loosen it up to your desired creaminess.
+If the orzo thickens too much, stir in a splash of vegetable broth to reach your desired consistency.

 Storage

-Store: Leftovers should be stored in an airtight container in the refrigerator for up 5 days.
+Store: Store leftovers in an airtight container in the refrigerator for up to 3-4 days.

 Frequently Asked Questions

-Cook it uncovered for a few more minutes to let some of the liquid evaporate and the sauce thicken naturally.
-It will continue to thicken as it cools as well.
+Cook it uncovered for a few more minutes so some of the liquid evaporates and the sauce thickens.
+The orzo will also continue to thicken slightly as it cools.

-If it has thickened too much, add a splash of unsweetened plant based milk or vegetable broth and stir until it's at your desired consistency.
+Add a splash of unsweetened plant milk or vegetable broth and stir until the sauce loosens to your desired consistency.

-This orzo tastes best served immediately but is delicious served as leftovers as well.
-Just reheat it on the stovetop with a splash of vegan milk until warmed through and creamy.
+This dish is best served right after cooking, but leftovers reheat well.
+Warm it on the stovetop with a splash of plant milk until creamy again.

 More Vegan Pasta Recipes